-If deemed appropriate, the discloser should raise their concerns internally in the first instance to allow those GTG staff and governors in positions of responsibility and authority the opportunity to rectify the situation and to be given an explanation for the behaviour or activity.

-The following individual has been designated a development coach to specifically deal with such matters.
+If deemed appropriate, the discloser should raise their concerns internally in the first instance to allow those at GTG, in positions of responsibility and authority, the opportunity to rectify the situation and to explain the concern.
+The following contact details are available specifically to deal with such matters.